mhdirkse/codegen/README.md

 # Tips and tricks

+* To inject metadata about a Java interface, define a public field of type `ClassModel` and annotate as `@Input`.
+The value of the annotation is the name of the interface.
+* To inject a list of all class names in a dependency hierarchy, define a public field of type `ClassModelList`.
+This type is just a non-parameterized alias of `List<ClassModel>`.
+Add annotation `@TypeHierarchy` with the base class name as value.
+* You can add an additional parameter to the `@TypeHierarchy` annotation to filter by inheritance from an interface.
+Use property `filterIsA`.
+* The `@TypeHierarchy` annotation expects all classes to be in the same package and the same class loader.
+* To apply a VelocityTemplate, define a public field of type `VelocityContext`.
+Annotate with `@Output` to define the template that has to be filled with this `VelocityContext`.
+The output `.java` file is based on the class name.
+The class name should be in a `ClassModel` object in the `VelocityContext` under key `"target"`.
 * To refresh your generated files, you can do a clean Maven build with `mvn clean install`.
 The Maven clean removes the target directory and the Maven install regenerates them.
 * Alternatively, you can delete your `target/generated-sources` folder and do a Maven update in Eclipse.
 The Codegen plugin was build to cooperate with Eclipse.
 * To analyze errors, you will probably need the console output of Maven.
 However, a Mojo exception is always thrown when Codegen encounters errors.
 Eclipse will therefore always show a trace of the issue in its Problems window.